martindisch/Connect-Box-WiFi/README.md

 sudo apt-get install xvfb
 ```
 PyVirtualDisplay is going to be automatically installed by setup.py in the next
 step.
+With this setup there aren't any actual windows being opened, but still
+you'll probably run into problems on a machine without a graphical desktop
+environment, such as Raspbian Lite.
+The safest way is to just run on a system
+with a full desktop installed, so all dependencies are satisfied for sure.

 ### venv/Python dependencies
-Because there is a Python module to install (selenium), it's recommended to set
+Because there are some Python modules to install, it's recommended to set
 up a Virtualenv for that.
 ```
 sudo pip install virtualenv